digvijaya06/HealthyLife-Clinic/README.md

 📁 HealthyLife-Landing-Page
  ├── index.html       # Main landing page
  ├── style.css        # Stylesheet for the project
+ ├── script.js        # DynamicContent #APIIntegration #Interactivity

 ```
+📡API Used

+JSONPlaceholder – Free dummy API for testing and prototyping.

+🎯 Usage

+Click on Reload Users → Fetches patient/user data from the API.
+Fill out the Appointment Form → (Frontend demo only, not connected to backend).
+Explore different sections → Home, Services, Contact.

 ## ⚡ How to Run Locally
 1. Open the folder in **VS Code** (or any code editor).
 2. Install the **Live Server** extension (if not installed).